R0NAM1/SimpleCast/SETUP.md

     Exit the venv with 'deactivate'.

 3. Setup receiver/simpleCastConfig.json however you like, make sure to assign either a static IP or a static leased one!
+    -- If this is the first server in a LAN deployment, make the hostname 'simplecastdiscovery' and enable doDnsSdDiscovery for Auto Discovery in clients.

 4. Setup avahi to respond to simplecast.local
     -- Copy the provided simplecast-mdns.service to /etc/avahi/services/